 My questions would be.
 What is behind you?
 Where are you?
 Why did you start running?
 What else do you notice (smell, weather, inside/outside, colors, environment, temperature, time of day)?
 Did you notice anything else unusual that caught your attention?

-Insight being offered is sometimes found in the inconsistences and contradictions.
+Insight being offered in dreams is sometimes found in the inconsistences and contradictions.
 There is a valuable message in that you are in a panic adrenaline state running for your life…. from a healthy dog that looks playful and friendly?
 While in a majestic old lush green park on a clear sunny day with clean crisp springtime air?
 Do you see the interesting contradictions?

 The key question I would ask then would be – Are you scared of dogs in waking life?
 What do you think of dogs?
 Are you a dog person?